lmelard/lmelard/README.md

 ### Hi there 👋

 I'm Léna !
-I'm a student @42 Paris and a Software Engineer @Doctolib.
+I'm a Software Engineer I @Doctolib.

 #### 📫 How to reach me: